zer0Kerbal/LithobrakeExplorationTechnologies/readme.md

 ![HeroLogo_1920x1920](https://user-images.githubusercontent.com/39887717/150074758-a5a16d3a-1db4-419f-8ea6-d5bb3828a8b2.png)

+### IMPORTANT NOTE:

+This mod requires ModuleManager and the Firespitter Core to be installed.

 **Part of the NecroBones suite of mods, that work nicely together:**

 * [Modular Rocket Systems](http://spacedock.info/mod/86) (stock-alike parts pack, NASA-like alternatives, and filling the gaps) (Also: [LITE version](http://spacedock.info/mod/87/Modular%20Rocket%20Systems%20LITE))